joenilan/myntcore-node-1/README.md

 ## Configuration

-Myntcore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your MMyntre Node.
+Myntcore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Mynt Node.

 ```bash
 myntcore-node create -d <mynt-data-dir> mynode